pyeatt/SDSMT_thesis/README.md

 1. Download files & unzip
 2. Create new blank project in Overleaf
 3. Upload all TEX (.tex .bib .dtx .cls .sty) files
-4. Use re-name harvey.tex and use that as the primary .tex file
+4. Re-name <code>harvey.tex</code> and use that as the primary .tex file
 5. by default, images need to be in a folder labelled "images"